Bigg Boss Kannada season 8: Telecast

 The show is most viewed on the digital platform rather than the TV platform which includes double viewership than that of the TV platform.

 Production

 Delay

-The show was going on air from October, but the eight season get delayed due to the COVID-19 pandemic and on 15 February 2021 the channel confirmed that the show is going to launch on 28 February 2021.
+The show was going on air from October, but the eighth season get delayed due to the COVID-19 pandemic and on 15 February 2021 the channel confirmed that the show is going to launch on 28 February 2021.

 House

 The Bigg Boss house is built in Innovative Film City at Bidadi, Bengaluru.
-While the show is returning to Kannada television after a gap of an year, new norms and changes have been taken as part of safety precautions due to the ongoing COVID-19 pandemic.
+While the show is returning to Kannada television after a gap of a year, new norms and changes have been taken as part of safety precautions due to the ongoing COVID-19 pandemic.

 Contestants

 The show is sticking to the original format of the reality programme and it will only have celebrities who will be entering the house as contestants due to it is taking place amidst the COVID-19 pandemic, the makers have taken all necessary precautions to ensure a COVID-free environment for everyone involved in the production.